Dameon Clarke

 Dameon Clarke is a Canadian actor who has done work for anime, films, TV shows and video games.
-His voice acting roles have been with Funimation, where he voiced Cell in the Dragon Ball series, Younger Toguro in Yu Yu Hakusho, Scar in Fullmetal Alchemist, Proxy One in Ergo Proxy, Victor Hilshire in Gunslinger Girl, and George Kaminski in Case Closed.
+His voice acting roles have been with Funimation, where he voiced Cell in the Dragon Ball series, Younger Toguro in Yu Yu Hakusho, Scar in Fullmetal Alchemist, Neko Modoki in Kamichu!, Proxy One in Ergo Proxy, Victor Hilshire in Gunslinger Girl, Kazuma Soma in Fruits Basket, and George Kaminski in Case Closed.
 In video games, he voices Handsome Jack in the Borderlands series.
-On camera, he has appeared in TV shows such as Graceland, 24, Castle, Supernatural and Prison Break.
+On camera, he has appeared in TV shows such as Graceland, 24, Castle, Supernatural, and Prison Break.

 Clarke, who was born in Mississauga, Ontario, also starred in the indie film How to Be a Serial Killer, for which he won several awards at film festivals.